KSP-RO/ProceduralParts/README.txt

 ==== Plans for the future ====

 New shapes:
-- First priority is bezier sided tanks, which covers the remaining feature from StretchySRB not available
 - Add optional mounting pod for surface mounts to pod tank.
 - Cuboid parts, with customizable side lengths
 - Extruded parts, such as hexagonal and octagonal pieces